Racing to King George Falls 💦

 That’s the moment.

-Inching closer, the cool spray hit our faces,
+Inching closer, cool spray hits our faces,

 a jolt to the system after days in 100+ degree heat.